harrington40/bwiWeb/README.md

 Open the Terminal app.
-Run the following commands to verify the installations: bash
+Run the following commands to verify the installations:
+-bash
-Copy code
+-Copy code
-node -v
+-node -v
-npm -v
+-npm -v
-You should see the installed versions of Node.js and npm.
+##### You should see the installed versions of Node.js and npm.

 #### Step 2: Install Angular CLI
 Install Angular CLI globally: